darshil179/darshil179/README.md

 ### 👋 Hey there!
 I'm Darshil Bhakhar

-I’m a **Full Stack Developer** who started his coding journey the fun way — by trying to make games! 🎮 Back in my academic days, I was fascinated by how games are made.
-That curiosity led me to build small games in **Unity**, which later evolved into a full-blown love for software development (some of those games are in my [portfolio](https://www.darshilbhakhar.com/projects) — feel free to explore!).
+I’m a **Full Stack Developer** who started his coding journey the fun way, by trying to make games! 🎮 Back in my academic days, I was fascinated by how games are made.
+That curiosity led me to build small games in **Unity**, which later evolved into a full-blown love for software development (some of those games are in my [portfolio](https://www.darshilbhakhar.com/projects), feel free to explore!).

 ### 🔧 What I Do
 I specialize in crafting web applications that solve real-world problems with clean, maintainable code.
-I’ve worked across startups and enterprise-level environments — including a meaningful stint at **RBC**, where I contributed to fintech platforms like **PayEdge** and **Receivables**.
+I’ve worked across startups and enterprise-level environments, including a meaningful stint at **RBC**, where I contributed to fintech platforms like **PayEdge** and **Receivables**.
 My work often involves building full-stack solutions, integrating third-party APIs, and improving user experiences.

 ### 💡 Tech Stack
 - **Backend:** PHP (Laravel), Java (Spring Boot), MySQL